Self-injury & Recovery Resources (SIRR)

 • Deciding to talk to someone

-Seeking professional help can be an important step in recovery from self-injury.
-Participating in therapy can be useful in recognizing and acknowledging the importance of self-injury in a person’s life, uncovering patterns of behaviors, identifying and recognizing triggers, learning coping skills, managing stress and learning to recognize and work with strengths.
-Finding the right therapist can sometimes be a difficult process, however.
-Most important is that the person find someone he/she connects with and, ideally, who can provide both support as well as challenge boundaries when needed.
-Finding someone who has experience working with individuals who self-injure is helpful but not critical.
+Seeking professional help can be a crucial step in recovering from self-injury.
+Therapy can play a vital role in recognizing the significance of self-injury in one’s life, uncovering behavioral patterns, identifying triggers, learning coping skills, managing stress, and recognizing personal strengths.
+However, finding the right therapist can sometimes be a challenging process.
+The most important factor is finding someone with whom you connect and who can provide both support and appropriate boundary-setting when necessary.
+While experience in treating self-injury is beneficial, it’s not always critical.

 Contact Information